MikeThomasMakes/Proteus/Bilge Witch/ReadMe.md

 ## Using your Bilge Witch

 ### To toggle GeoFence:
 Text "G" to your Bilge Witch.
 You will receive a text notification if your boat leaves your GeoFence radius.
+The default radius is 30 feet.

 ### To set a custom GeoFence radius:
 Text "R" to your Bilge Witch.
 You will then receive a text prompting you to enter your desired radius in feet.